the-t-in-rtf/ul-image-api/docs/api-rest-docs.md

 contributions to their own data source, e. g. `~username`.

-# `GET /api/images/file/:uid/:source/:image_id{?height&width}`
+# `GET /api/images/file/:uid/:source/:image_id`

-Retrieve a single image file.
+Retrieve a single image file at its original resolution.
 You must have permission to view records associated with `:source` (see "Source Permissions" above).

 + URL Parameters
     + `uid` (required) ...
 The unique ID of the Unified Listing entry associated with this image.
     + `source` (required) ...
 The data source (see "Source Permissions" above) to associate this image with.
     + `image_id` (required) ..
 The ID of this image, as returned by `GET /api/images/file/gallery` (see below) or `POST /api/images/file/:uid` (see above).

+# `GET /api/images/file/:uid/:source/{:width/}:image_id`

+Retrieve a single image file scaled to `:width` pixels wide.
+Has the same permission checks and parameters as `GET /api/images/file/:uid/:source/:image_id`, but supports the following additional parameter:

-+ Query Parameters
++ URL Parameters
-    + `height` (optional, number) ...
-The desired height of the image.
-If `height` is supplied and ``width` is omitted, the width will be determined using the aspect ratio of the original image.
     + `width` (optional, number) ...
 The desired width of the image.
-If `width` is supplied and `height` is omitted, the height will be determined using the aspect ratio of the original image.
+The height will be determined using the aspect ratio of the original image.

-If both `height` and `width` are specified, the image will be scaled proportionately and mounted on a background with that exact size.
-See [the Sharp documentation](http://sharp.dimens.io/en/stable/api/#embed) for details.

-# `HEAD /api/images/file/:uid/:source/:image_id{?height&width}`
+# `HEAD /api/images/file/:uid/:source/:image_id`

-Returns just the HTTP request headers for a given image, including:
+Returns just the HTTP headers for a given image at it original resolution.
 This endpoint is intended to allow browsers to compare an image to their cache, to avoid downloading the same image repeatedly.
-Accepts the same URL and query parameters as `GET /api/images/file/:uid/:image_id` (see above).
+Accepts the same URL parameters as `GET /api/images/file/:uid/:image_id` (see above).

+# `HEAD /api/images/file/:uid/:source/{:width/}:image_id

+Returns just the HTTP headers for a given image and `:width`.
+Accepts the same URL parameters as `GET /api/images/file/:uid/:source/{:width/}:image_id` (see above).

 # `PUT /api/images/file/:uid/:source/:image_id`